Darabad, Tehran

 Darabad (دروار) is a quarter in northeastern Tehran, the capital city of Iran.

 Darabad is a former village and a summit on the slopes of the Alborz mountain range to the northeast of Tehran, which has become part of the Greater Tehran area as a result of rapid expansion of the Tehran metropolis.
 Many people use Darabad as the starting point for hiking the southern slopes of Alborz, especially in the summer.

 Museum of Wildlife Natural Monuments of Iran

-The Museum of Wikdlife and Natural Monuments of Iran is one of the museums of Tehran province.
+The Museum of Wildlife and Natural Monuments of Iran is one of the museums of Tehran province.
 It is located at the beginning of Darabad and Ajudanieh streets in Museum Street.
 Its location was one of the palaces of Princess Fatemeh Pahlavi, which was built for guests but was never used, and after the revolution, with changes for public use, it became a museum focused on the nature of Iran.
-This museum was inaugurated in 1993 by the Municipality of Tehran in order to acquaint citizens with cultural and natural heritage and to recognize the importance of protecting the environment and wildlife.
+This museum was inaugurated in 1993 by the Municipality of Tehran.

-In 2001, the museum sent a group of four people, including two geologists (Dr Ali Meysami and Engineer Amir Hussein Chizari), a sculptor (Siamak Khodabandeh) and a coordinator (Engineer Farhad Mehran Razi) to Deh-e Alireza, Zarand in Kerman.
-After exploring the Shemshak Formation to the former Jurassic age, the group took the shape of a dinosaur footprint and transferred it to the museum.

-The museum became a member of the International Council of Museums (ICOM) in 1997 and, in the same year, it became the first Iranian museum to join the World Wide Web, launching the online magazine Nature and Wildlife of Iran with the support of Neda Internet Services Company.
-Started the computer.
-It is also an active member of the IUCN-CEC Commission on Education and Communication of the Museum, and actively participates in the International Meetings of ICOM in Spain and the International Union for Conservation of Nature (IUCN) in North Africa.

 The museum has a two floors building with 2500 square meters of infrastructure on a land area of 12,000 square meters, and has several sections, which are: